eduardochico/SaaS-Test2/README.md

    ```bash
    npm run dev --workspace=my-app
    ```

+Tailwind CSS configuration is located in `my-app/tailwind.config.js`.
+The main styles are imported in `src/index.css`.

 The product catalog is located in `my-app/src/ProductCatalog.jsx` and is rendered inside the main `App` component.